ADVERTISING

 (RED/IGB)

-Featured image: Taking a step forward as a fit and dedicated apprentice: Young people have the opportunity to receive a trainee scholarship – regardless of their chosen career path.
-IG BAU Rhein-Main has highlighted this.
+Featured image: Taking a step forward as a fit and dedicated trainee: Young people have the chance to receive a trainee scholarship – regardless of their chosen profession.
+This was highlighted by the IG BAU Rhein-Main.
 Photo: IG BAU | Alireza Khalili